hollodotme/hollo.me/contents/php/event-sourcing/2017-09-29-LargeFileProjections.md

 I discussed about storing files in an event-sourced application in [this google group](https://groups.google.com/forum/#!topic/dddinphp/5DYL9T9vwmU) with a couple of people.
-Please keep in mind that this discussion was about 3 years ago, I was not as open-minded as I am today and some parts may be offending from a current point of view.
+Please keep in mind that this discussion was about 3 years ago, that I was not as educated and open-minded as I am today and some parts of the discussion may be incorrect, ignorant or event offending from a current point of view.

-Based on the use-case I decided to model an own aggregate for attachments, to keep track of its state (acceptance) and version.
+Based on the use-case I decided to model an own aggregate for attachments, to keep track of its state (acceptance) , its version and comments attached to each version.

-I decided to see the actual file the customer/designer will see and the file system it is stored in to be a projection.
+I decided to see the actual file the customer/designer will see to be a projection and the file system it is stored in to be a projection infrastructure.

-I also decided to store the binary data of the PDF version beside the actual event store table in another table containing a BLOB column.
+I also decided to store the binary data of the PDF version beside the actual event store table in another table containing a BLOB column and an ID column, which is a foreign key to the actual event store table.

+---

+## Big picture